ABOUT THE INSTITUTE

 - Story of Now: What is our call to action?
 What is our equity imperative?

-- Participants must have their own copies of The Listening Leader.
+- Each participant must purchase and bring their own copy of The Listening Leader.

 - Experience a dynamic, equity-centered community of practice.